Scottish Place Names

 - Crosby - On the surface, this would appear to be an English name, or a reference to the town on the Isle of Man.
 However, Crosby is also a variant of Crosbie, a surname that is quite common in SW Scotland.
 Black (1996) also points out that there are places named Crosbie in the former Scottish shires of Ayr, Kircudbright and Berwick.
 Corsbie and Crosseby are other variants of Crosbie.

 - Georgetown and Georgetown South - there are places in Scotland (Dumfries & Galloway, Moray and Renfrewshire) called Georgetown.
 It is also the name of a town in Blaenau Gwent, Wales.
 None of these towns and villages was the source of the name, however.
-Georgetown takes its name from an 1820s settler in the area, George Kennedy.
+Georgetown takes its name from George Kennedy, who settled in the area in the 1821.
+George Kennedy (1799-1870) was a Canadian businessman whose loyalist parents left the United States at the end of the American Revolutionary War to settle in the Niagara District.
 There is a strong possibility, therefore, that the name is Scottish.
 However, Kennedy is also a common Irish family name.

 - Glenway Estates - the name of this estate surrounding the Glenway Country Club in Newmarket is probably made up from the Gaelic word for a valley (glen) with the addition of the second element in 'fairway'.
 However, travel brochures refer to 'the Great Glen Way', a 73 mile (117km) walking trail between Inverness and Fort William in the Scottish Highlands, which was officially opened in April 2002 by H.R.H.
 Prince Andrew, Earl of Inverness.
 There is also a Glenway Golf Club in Madison, Wisconsin, USA.